ondelad/Virtual-Office-Environment-Setup/README.md

 #### Step 2: Promote the Server to a Domain Controller

 1. **Post-Deployment Configuration**:
-   - In Server Manager, you will see a yellow notification flag indicating that there is a post-deployment configuration pending.
+   - In Server Manager, you will see a yellow notification flag indicating a post-deployment configuration pending.
    - Click on the **notification flag** and then click on **Promote this server to a domain controller**.

      ![](images/gif09.gif)